 8. I’m thinking it would be fun to try other types of leafy lettuce too, although Romaine is the lettuce I buy most regularly.

-Have you experimented with growing green onions, Romaine Lettuce, or any other vegetables on the counter?
+Have you experimented with growing green onions, Romaine Lettuce, or any other vegetables or herbs on the counter?
 Tell us what you’ve tried in the comments!

 Share This: